How to Service a Petrol Lawn Mower (4-Stroke)

 Two ways depending on the mower:

 Always tip with the air filter and carburettor UP.
 Tip the wrong way and oil floods the air filter and carb.
-Now you’ve got a real problem.
+Now you’ve got a real problem and a workshop bill.

 Step 3: Refill with the right oil for your climate

 Here’s the Aussie gotcha.
-The Victa, Honda and Masport manuals all recommend SAE 10W-30 — that recommendation is calibrated for US ambient temperatures (10-30°C summer averages).
-Sydney, Brisbane, Perth, Darwin in summer regularly hit 35-42°C. At those temperatures, multigrade 10W-30 thins below the protective viscosity and the cylinder starts wearing.
+The Victa, Honda and Masport manuals all recommend SAE 10W-30.
+That recommendation is calibrated for US ambient temperatures (10-30 degrees summer averages).
+Sydney, Brisbane, Perth, Darwin in summer regularly hit 35-42 degrees.
+At those temperatures, multigrade 10W-30 thins below the protective viscosity and the cylinder starts wearing.

 Step 4: Replace the spark plug